National Wetland Condition Assessment:

 Restoring wetland quality requires not only an understanding of current condition and change over time, but also of stressors associated with degraded wetland condition and the extent to which reducing those stressors could improve conditions.
 This knowledge can help decision makers prioritize stressors for reduction.

-Stressors for the NWCA included the chemical and physical measures characterized by the indicators in the previous section.
-At the national and regional level, EPA performed three calculations for each stressor, using the vegetation MMI as the biological indicator of wetland condition.
-EPA conducted a similar analysis using the nonnative plant indicator.
+Stressors for the NWCA included most of the chemical and physical measures characterized by the indicators in the previous section.
+At the national and regional level, the EPA performed three calculations for each stressor, using the vegetation indicator as the biological indicator of wetland condition.
+The agency conducted a similar analysis using the nonnative plant indicator.

-Highlights of the national results on risk for the vegetation MMI are described below.
-Visit the NWCA dashboards to explore risk results nationally and for selected survey subpopulations.
+The paragraphs below describe highlights of the relative extent, relative risk and attributable risk for the vegetation indicator.
+Visit the NWCA dashboards to further explore risk results at the national level and for selected survey subpopulations.
 For more information on these analyses, visit the NARS risk page.

-The NWCA stressors with the highest relative extent nationally were the physical alteration sum indicator (36%), nitrogen (24%), and phosphorus (22%).
+The NWCA stressors with the highest relative extent nationally were the physical alteration sum indicator (42%), vegetation removal (26%) and phosphorus (24%).
 These were the most widespread stressors.

-Soil heavy metals and phosphorus had relative risks of 2.1 and 2.0, respectively.
-That is, wetlands with poor ratings for these stressors were about twice as likely to have poor condition based on the vegetation MMI.
+The physical alterations sum indicator and soil hardening had relative risks of 3.4 and 2.6, respectively.
+That is, wetlands with poor ratings for these stressors were about three times more likely to have poor condition based on the vegetation indicator than wetlands that were not poor for these stressors.

 Combining the relative extent and relative risk values for each indicator into a single value provides us with attributable risk.
-Attributable risk is the percentage of wetland area in poor condition, based on the biological indicator, that could be improved (that is, moved into either the good or fair category) if the stressor condition were improved from poor.
+Attributable risk estimates the percentage of wetland area for which biological condition could improve (that is, move into either the good or fair category) if the stressor were reduced (changed from poor condition to fair or good).

-Calculating attributable risk involves several assumptions, including: 1) that a causal relationship between stressors and wetland condition exists (with wetland condition determined using the biological indicator); 2) that negative effects would be reversed if the stressor were improved to fair or good levels in wetlands in poor condition; and 3) that the stressor’s impact on a wetland’s condition is independent of other stressors.
-Despite these limitations, attributable risk can provide general guidance as to which stressors might be higher priorities for management nationally.
+Calculating attributable risk involves several assumptions, including: 1) that a causal relationship between stressors and biological condition exists; 2) that poor wetland condition would be reversed if the stressor were improved to fair or good levels; and 3) that the stressor’s impact on a wetland’s condition is independent of other stressors.
+Despite these limitations, attributable risk can provide general guidance as to which stressors might be higher priorities for management nationally or regionally.

-Using the nonnative plant indicator as another biological indicator of wetland condition, EPA found that relationships between poor wetland condition and stressors were similar and, in some cases, more pronounced than between the vegetation MMI indicator and stressors.
-Soil heavy metals and phosphorus showed the highest relative risk.
-That is, wetlands with poor ratings for these stressors were almost three times more likely to have a rating of poor condition based on the nonnative plant indicator.
+Using nonnative plants as another biological indicator of wetland condition, the EPA found that relationships between poor wetland condition and stressors were similar and, in some cases, more pronounced than between the vegetation indicator and stressors.
+The physical alterations sum indicator and water addition/subtraction indicator showed the highest relative risk, 4.3 and 2.8, respectively.
+That is, wetlands with poor ratings for these stressors were four and almost three times more likely to have a rating of poor condition based on the nonnative plant indicator.

-EPA calculated that reducing phosphorus in wetland waters could result in the greatest benefit to wetland condition nationally, based on the nonnative plant indicator, as shown in Exhibit 32.
-If poor phosphorus condition were improved to fair or good, a 40% reduction in poor wetland condition could occur.
-For nitrogen and the combined physical alteration indicator, the reduction in poor condition could be 21% and 20%, respectively.
+The EPA calculated that reducing the occurrence of multiple physical alterations in wetlands could result in the greatest benefit to wetland condition nationally, based on the nonnative plant indicator, as shown in Exhibit 27.
+If poor condition for the physical alterations sum indicator were improved to fair or good, a 59% reduction in poor wetland condition could occur.
+For phosphorus and nitrogen, the reduction in poor condition could be 20% and 17%, respectively.
 Only risk values greater than zero are shown in the graph.

 Some nonnative species are tolerant of a wide range of nutrient levels, allowing them to outcompete native species adapted to low nutrient levels.
 Reducing nutrient levels, particularly phosphorus, could reduce the amount of wetland area rated poor for the nonnative plant indicator.